Anglo-Iraqi War: First arrivals in Basra

-On 17 April, the 1st Battalion King's Own Royal Regiment (1st KORR) was flown into RAF Shaibah from Karachi in India.
+On 17 April, the 1st Battalion King's Own Royal Regiment (1st KORR) was flown into RAF Shaibah from Karachi.
 Colonel Ouvry Roberts, the Chief Staff Officer of the 10th Indian Infantry Division, arrived with the 1st KORR.
 By 18 April, the airlift of the 1st KORR to Shaibah was completed.
 The troop-carrying aircraft used for this airlift were 7 Valentias and 4 Atalantas supplemented by 4 DC-2s which had recently arrived in India.

-On 18 April, the 20th Indian Infantry Brigade landed at Basra.
-Brigadier Donald Powell commanded this brigade.
+On 18 April, the 20th Indian Infantry Brigade landed at Basra, commanded by Brigadier Donald Powell.
 The 20th Indian Infantry Brigade included the 2nd battalion 8th Gurkha Rifles, 2nd battalion 7th Gurkha Rifles, and the 3rd battalion 11th Sikh Regiment.
 The landing of the force transported by Convoy BP7 was covered by infantry of the 1st KORR which had arrived the previous day by air.
 The landing was unopposed.

 By 19 April, the disembarkation of the force transported by Convoy BP7 at Basra was completed.
 On the same day, seven aircraft were flown into RAF Habbaniya to bolster the air force there.
 Following the landing of the 20th Indian Infantry Brigade, Rashid Ali requested that the brigade be moved quickly through the country and that no more troops should arrive until the previous force had left.
 Sir Kinahan Cornwallis, the British Ambassador to Iraq, referred the issue to London and London replied that they had no interest in moving the troops out of the country and wanted to establish them within Iraq.
 Cornwallis was also instructed not to inform Rashid Ali who, as he had taken control of the country via a coup d'état, had no right to be informed about British troop movements.

 On 20 April, Churchill had written to Anthony Eden, the Foreign Secretary, and indicated that it should be made clear to Ambassador Cornwallis that the chief interest in sending troops to Iraq was the covering and establishment of a great assembly base near Basra.
 It was to be understood that what happened "up country", with the exception of Habbaniya, was at that time on an "altogether lower priority."
 Churchill went on to indicate that the treaty rights were invoked to cover the disembarkation, but that force would have been used if it had been required.
 Cornwallis was directed not to make agreements with an Iraqi government which had usurped its power.
 In addition, he was directed to avoid entangling himself with explanations to the Iraqis.